 - The flowers of this hibiscus are large and bright yellow and often form small clusters.
 This plant needs sunny spaces to grow.

-- This flower is an official state flower of Hawaii.
+- These Hawaiian hibiscus flowers are an official state flower of Hawaii.
 It is also endangered.

 - The translation of the native name means “traveling green hau“.
 When the plant grows too high, it may fall over, and the fallen branches may spread new roots.
 There was a report about a particular shrub that has “traveled” this way about 20 feet.

-- In order to cultivate these flowers, gardeners need to pollinate them manually to prevent hybridization.
+- To cultivate these famous Hawaiian flowers, gardeners need to pollinate them manually to prevent hybridization.

-- The state of Hawaii has changed its state flower from red hibiscus to yellow hibiscus in 1988, as it was the only known yellow hibiscus species.
+- Hawaii changed its state flower from red hibiscus to yellow hibiscus in 1988, as it was the only known yellow hibiscus species.

-- There are two subspecies of this flower; each grows in individual islands.
+- There are two subspecies in these native Hawaiian plants; each grows on individual islands.

 - The leaves are long and are composed of 3-8 smaller leaflets.
-The flowers are bright yellow, with long bell-shaped petals that resemble those of a daisy.
+The flowers are bright yellow, with long bell-shaped petals resembling a daisy.

 - The plant tends to grow in damp forests.

-- The common name for this flower is Cosmosflower beggarticks.
+- The common name for these flowers of Hawaii is Cosmosflower beggarticks.

 - These flowers are often used for lei-making.

 - This plant is endemic to Kauai island.

 - The locals call this flower Po’ola Nui.
 It is the largest among so-called ko ‘oko’olau flowers (the collective name for the flowers in the genus Bidens).

 - The leaves of these flowers native to Hawaii were traditionally used in hot tonics and teas before the Westerners found the islands.

 This plant is often called a Hawaiian palm but is actually a succulent.
 This flower has a typical succulent stem that is wider below.

 - It has a cluster of spoon-shaped, leathery dark green leaves on the upper side.